rehmanul/tiktok-autorepost-aws/docs/deployments/render.md

    - On Render → "New +", select "Blueprint" and point to your repository.
 Render detects `render.yaml`.

 2. **Configure Secrets**
-   - For each service (API, worker, static site), Render will prompt for environment variables listed in `render.yaml`.
+   - Render will prompt for environment variables for the combined API/worker service and the static site.
    - Provide values for all `sync: false` keys (DATABASE_URL, REDIS_URL, TOKEN_ENCRYPTION_KEY, TIKTOK_COOKIE, etc.).
    - If you do not yet have S3 credentials, create an IAM access key pair with limited permissions.